Get Your Premium Membership

 about fifty years ago

-well known mainly amongst the local people
+was well known among the local

-and neighbouring places
+and neighbouring residents

-for his knowledge of the native Pantheon
+for his knowledge of the native pantheon,

-evil spirits and ghosts .
+evil spirits, and ghosts .

 Often he conducted rituals